AlexandruDbr/Covid-19-analysis/README.md

     * Norfolk Island
     * United States Minor Outlying Islands

-  * country population
+  * From which year was country population and data correctness
-  * gdp per capita
+  * If GDP per capita is from 2022 and data correctness

 ## Analysis starting point and insights